coastalplain/rGPR/README.md

 # rGPR
-Tools to work with various GPR data files.
+Tools to work with various ground-penetrating radar (GPR) data files.
 FIRST, navigation to shapefile.

 rGPR is just starting.
 It should be a system used to recursively find any type of GPR files on your system, create ArcGIS shapefiles or file geodatabases, and create point and line files from navigation in the field.